spfncer/swamphacks-25/README.md

 #### Extension

 After the repository is cloned, visit the link "chrome://extensions/", and select load unpacked.
-From there, navigate to the project folder that was previously cloned and select the extension folder.
-Once inside the extension folder, select open folder and this will load the extension to your device.
+From there, navigate to the project folder that was previously cloned and select the `/extension` folder.
+Once inside the `/extension` folder, select open folder and this will load the extension to your device.

 Now that the extension is loaded, click the puzzle piece in the upper right hand side of your browser and select "Comment-tary" by clicking the blue aligator logo.